 1> set the IE "START" for each CN domain, in the IE "START list" in the HANDOVER TO UTRAN COMPLETE message equal to the START value for each CN domain as stored in the volatile memory of the ME for each CN domain if the USIM or the SIM is present;

 NOTE 2: Keys received while in another RAT (GERAN) or generated when coming from another RAT (EUTRAN) are not regarded as "new" (i.e.do not trigger the actions in subclause 8.1.12.3.1) in a subsequent security mode control procedure in UTRAN, irrespective of whether the keys are already being used in the other RAT or not.
 If the UE has received new keys in the other RAT before handover, then the START values in the USIM (sent in the HANDOVER TO UTRAN COMPLETE message and in the INTER_RAT_HANDOVER_INFO sent while in the other RAT) will not reflect the receipt of these new keys If the source RAT is not E-UTRAN and the procedure is not an rSR-VCC handover: If ciphering has been active for the CS domain in the source RAT, then during the first security mode control procedure following the Inter-RAT handover to UTRAN procedure, UE activates integrity protection using the integrity key of the key set used.
 The term "key set used" denotes the key set that was used in the last successfully completed RRC Security Mode Control (UTRAN), RR Cipher Mode Control procedure or GMM Authentication and Ciphering procedure (GERAN) after entering connected mode in UTRAN or GERAN.
 The term "if ciphering has been active for the CS domain" is defined by a successfully completed RRC Security Mode Control procedure with "Ciphering Mode Info" (UTRAN) or RR Cipher Mode Control procedure (GERAN) for the CS domain.
 More specifically the state of ciphering refers to the establishment of a security context where the key is loaded from the (U)SIM to the ME even if the security command indicates NULL ciphering ("no ciphering" in GERAN or UEA0 in UTRAN).
 If the source RAT is GERAN: Upon performing rSR-VCC(CS to PS), then during the first security mode control procedure following the Inter-RAT handover to UTRAN procedure, UE activates integrity protection using the integrity key of the key set as defined in [40].
 If the source RAT is E-UTRAN: Upon performing SR-VCC (PS to CS) or PS handover, then during the first security mode control procedure following the Inter-RAT handover to UTRAN procedure, UE activates integrity protection using the integrity key of the key set used (see 8.1.12.2.2.).
-The term "key set used" denotes the CS (SR-VCC) or PS (PS handover) key set (KSI, CK, IK) which was mapped using the current SECURITY CONTEXT in EUTRAN as defined in [78] and [79].1> set the value of "THRESHOLD" in the variable "START_THRESHOLD" to the 20 MSBs of the value stored in the USIM [50] for the maximum value of START for each CN Domain, or to the default value in [40] if the SIM is present;
+The term "key set used" denotes the CS (SR-VCC) or PS (PS handover) key set (KSI, CK, IK) which was mapped using the current SECURITY CONTEXT in EUTRAN as defined in [78] and [79].
+If the SR-VCC is from NR (see [xx]), UE derives security keys (e.g. CKSRVCC and IKSRVCC) based on the configurations received from UTRAN command from NR, as specified in [xy].

+1> set the value of "THRESHOLD" in the variable "START_THRESHOLD" to the 20 MSBs of the value stored in the USIM [50] for the maximum value of START for each CN Domain, or to the default value in [40] if the SIM is present;

 1> if ciphering is indicated in the HANDOVER TO UTRAN COMMAND by the presence of the IE "Ciphering Algorithm":